 This is a list of basestrings that are the names of the settings used in this indexer.
 Specify the types and reasons for each setting as though it were an argument list, like this:

-Parameters 'fake\setting' (boolean) - This is the description of a fake setting.
+Parameters u'fake_setting' (boolean) - This is a fake setting.